 Young also defends employers against EEOC charges and defends employers in federal and state court litigation and appeals, including claims under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Family and Medical Leave Act, the Age Discrimination in Employment Act, the Fair Labor Standards Act, 42 U.S.C.
 Sections 1981 and 1983 and state law claims involving trade secrets, non-compete agreements, arbitration agreements, wrongful discharge, the Arkansas Civil Rights Act and the Arkansas Minimum Wage Act.

 Young’s more recent experience includes:

 - Lead counsel in a disability discrimination and retaliation multi-day jury trial.
-The jury returned unanimous defense verdicts on the disability claims, and the Court granted the defense a directed verdict on the retaliation claim;
+The jury returned unanimous defense verdicts on the disability claims.
+The Court granted the defense a directed verdict on the retaliation claim;

 - Lead counsel in a contested race and disability discrimination multi-day jury trial.
 The jury returned defense verdict on the discrimination claims; and

 - Lead trial counsel for a large U.S. based insurance carrier defending claims of bad faith and breach of contract.